 In the hatchery arena, the state, tribes and federal government have developed a fish and egg health policy that sets standards for all fish production facilities in the state.
 The policy requires testing of fish and eggs before transferring them to another hatchery or planting them in streams outside their native waters.
 This policy regulates approximately 40 tribal facilities and more than 100 state and federal hatcheries.
 It is designed to prevent the spread of diseases among salmon in the state.

-The state and some tribes also mark their hatchery-produced salmon by clipping their adipose fin, which is located on the back between the dorsal fin and tail.
+The state and many tribes also mark their hatchery-produced salmon by clipping their adipose fin, which is located on the back between the dorsal fin and tail.
 Clipping hatchery salmon enables fishers to distinguish hatchery fish from wild ones, promoting wild fish conservation.
-Marking hatchery fish also assists biologists as they try to manage some hatchery stocks from wild salmon in streams and rivers.
+Marking hatchery fish also assists biologists as they try to separate hatchery fish from wild salmon in streams and rivers.

-WDFW and treaty tribes also are developing management plans for Dungeness crabs, shrimp, clams and other shellfish, following a federal court decision that reaffirmed the tribes' treaty right to equal shares with non-Indians in harvesting these species in the areas in which they traditionally fished.
+WDFW and treaty tribes also negotiate annual management plans for Dungeness crab, shrimp, clams and other shellfish, following a 1994 federal court decision that reaffirmed the tribes' treaty right to equal shares with non-Indians in harvesting these species.

 A living process

 These examples demonstrate that co-management is an ongoing, evolving process.
-It's guiding principle is that much more can be done to strengthen, preserve and restore salmon and steelhead resources by working together in a cooperative manner.
+Its guiding principle is that much more can be done to strengthen, preserve, and restore salmon, steelhead, and fisheries resources by working together in a cooperative manner with tribal co-managers.